FAQ

 Is Borgo Santolina truly exclusive use?
 Can I book a single room?

-Borgo Santolina is reserved on an exclusive use basis for one group at a time.
+Borgo Santolina is reserved on an exclusive-use basis for one group at a time.
 Guests book the entire 130 acre estate with 14 guest rooms, which makes it ideal for family reunions, group travel, celebrations, retreats, and weddings.

-What is included in the all inclusive rate?
+What is included in the rate?

 What is not included in the rate?